You’ll never want to leave this chill, relaxed fishing village after you visit.

 Hush Maderas

-A 15 minute drive away from San Juan Del Sur gets you to Hush Maderas, a slice of paradise, where travelers can hag out in the pool that overlooks the coast, yet still remains tucked away in the trees.
-Get a 4 person dorm for $25 a night.
+A 15 minute drive away from San Juan Del Sur gets you to Hush Maderas, a slice of paradise, where travelers can hang out in the pool that overlooks the coast, yet still remains tucked away in the trees.

 Ding Repair Cafe for breakfast is a win all around.
 Some volunteers say that can't even explain how good this place is because it's just that good.
 Some mention to get the bowls, the golden milk latte, and (very filling) pancakes.